-Witwer explained to Burgess that Lively's potential killer was arrested based on the matching visions of Arthur and Dashiell, but a second person then arrived and killed her in exactly the same manner, the act seen by Agatha and later disregarded as an echo vision.
+When Burgess questions Witwer, the young man posits his theory: Ann Lively's potential killer was arrested based on the matching visions of Arthur and Dashiell, but after Precrime had taken the man away, a second person (matching the same look of the potential killer), arrived and killed her in exactly the same manner.
+The similarity of the incidents would simply lead the precog techs to assume the act Agatha witnessed, as an 'echo' vision, and therefore, disregard it.
 Witwer suggests that only a member of Precrime could have the skill to manipulate the system in this way, whereupon Burgess, revealing himself as the true architect of John's framing, kills Witwer, knowing that the other precogs are unable to foresee this act with Agatha gone.

 As Anderton and Agatha hide in Lara's house, he realizes that he was set up because of what he knows about the Lively case.
 Lively is Agatha's biological mother and had been killed because she wanted to reunite with her daughter.
 The police finally apprehend Anderton, halo him, and return Agatha to the precogs chamber.
 Burgess later meets with Lara to comfort her, but when she brings up her preoccupation about the Lively case, he inadvertently refers to it as a drowning, contradicting the official precog report and implicating him in the murder.

-Lara rushes back to precog headquarters and forces the prison guard to release Anderton, who then calls Burgess to reveal he's figured out his whole murderous modus operandi and then brings a reception in Burgess' honor to a frightening halt by screening for all to see the "minority report" that shows him killing Lively.
+Lara rushes back to precog headquarters and forces Gideon to release Anderton, who then calls Burgess to reveal he's figured out his whole murderous modus operandi and then brings a reception in Burgess' honor to a frightening halt by screening for all to see the "minority report" that shows him killing Lively.

 At the same time, a new potential murder is detected by the precogs, with Anderton as victim and Burgess as perpetrator.
 Realizing that Anderton must be somewhere nearby, Burgess takes an antique revolver given to him as a gift and searches for him.
 When the two men come face to face, Anderton points out he is in a Catch-22: if Burgess shoots, he will prove that Precrime works but will be haloed for life; if he doesn't shoot, the Precrime system is proven to be unreliable.
 Burgess resolves the dilemma by killing himself.